Howard Norman: Career

 Norman has been a prolific writer in a variety of styles.
 How Glooskap Outwits the Ice Giants, The owl-scatterer, and Between heaven and earth are written for juvenile audiences.
 His books on Canadian folklore include The wishing bone cycle (Cree), Who met the ice lynx (Cree), Who-Paddled-Backward-With-Trout (Cree), The girl who dreamed only geese (Inuit) Trickster and the fainting birds (Algonquin), and Northern tales (Eskimo).
-Northern Tales, translated into Italian and Japanese, was Norman's first book translated into foreign language.
-In Fond Remembrance of Me is not only an English translation of Noah and the Ark stories as told by a Manitoba Inuit elder, it is also a memoir of the friendship that Norman kindles with Helen Tanizaki, a writer who is translating these same stories into Japanese before her death.
+Northern Tales, translated into Italian and Japanese, was Norman's first book translated into a foreign language.
+In Fond Remembrance of Me is not only an English translation of Noah and the Ark stories as told by a Manitoba Inuk elder, it is also a memoir of the friendship that Norman kindles with Helen Tanizaki, a writer who is translating these same stories into Japanese before her death.

 Norman describes The Bird Artist, a novel, as his most conservative book structurally, though not psychologically.
 Time magazine named The Bird Artist one of its Best Five Books for 1994.
 It also was awarded the New England Booksellers Association Prize in Fiction, and Norman received a Lannan Literary Award for this book.
 The Bird Artist and The Northern Lights were finalists for the National Book Award.
 The Northern Lights was completed with assistance from the Whiting Award.
 He received the Harold Morton Landon Translation Award from the Academy of American Poets for The Wishing Bone Cycle.
 In On the trail of a ghost, an article published by National Geographic, Norman writes about Japan's haiku master, Matsuo Bashō's 1200-mile walk in 1689, and the journey's epic log, entitled Oku no Hosomichi.
 His book, My Famous Evening: Nova Scotia Sojourns, Diaries & Preoccupations was published under National Geographic's "Directions" travel series.
 It includes a chapter on the Nova Scotia poet Elizabeth Bishop.

 There are also several early books published in small numbers.
 These include: The Woe Shirt, Arrives Without Dogs, and Bay of Fundy Journal, amongst others.